World Directory of Medical Schools: History

-The World Health Organization (WHO) originally published the World Directory of Medical Schools from 1953 to 2007 before transferring responsibility to the World Federation for Medical Education (WFME) which renamed it the AVICENNA Directory for Medicine.
-A separate International Medical Education Directory (IMED) had been published by the Foundation for Advancement of International Medical Education and Research (FAIMER) since 2002.
+The World Health Organization (WHO) originally published the World Directory of Medical Schools from 1953 to 2007 before transferring responsibility to the World Federation for Medical Education (WFME), which renamed it the AVICENNA Directory for Medicine.
+A separate International Medical Education Directory (IMED) was published by the Foundation for Advancement of International Medical Education and Research (FAIMER) since 2002.
 In March 2012, the AVICENNA and IMED directories agreed to merge into a single comprehensive directory.
-The new World Directory of Medical Schools officially launched in April 2014 managed by both WMFE and FAIMER.
-The Avicenna and IMED directories were subsequently discontinued.
+The new World Directory of Medical Schools officially launched in April 2014, managed by both WFME and FAIMER.
+The AVICENNA and IMED directories were subsequently discontinued.

 Sponsors

 The major sponsors are the Australian Medical Council, Educational Commission for Foreign Medical Graduates, and the Medical Council of Canada.